microsoft/msticpy/README.md

 The module contains functions to generate clusterable features from string data.
-For example, an administration command that does some maintenance on thousands of servers with a commandline can be collapsed into a single cluster pattern by ignoring the character values in the string and using delimiters or tokens to group the values.
+For example, an administration command that does some maintenance on thousands of servers with a commandline like the following
 ```bash
 install-update -hostname {host.fqdn} -tmp:/tmp/{GUID}/rollback
 ```
+can be collapsed into a single cluster pattern by ignoring the character values of the host and guids in the string and using delimiters or tokens to group the values.
+This allows you to more easily see distinct patterns of activity.

 ### outliers